pulges/coding-style-from-working-to-art/Basics/Naming_functions_and_variables.md

     const prevValue = prevProps.value;
     const { editingValue } = this.state;

-    // We let user edit the input freely, but until there are no outside changes,
+    // We let user edit the input freely unless there are outside changes.
-    // then those outside changes will be forced on if (
+    // Then those outside changes will be forced upon if (
       curValue !== prevValue &&
       editingValue !== curValue